-- A filled out claim form
+- A filled-out claim form

 - Income statements

-- Medical reports (and hospital discharge forms)
+- Medical reports and/or hospital discharge forms

-- Treating doctor’s statement
+- Treating doctor’s statement.

-How is income protection calculated?
+How are your income protection payments calculated?

-The amount you’ll be paid each month may be affected by workers compensation, Centrelink benefits, and other sources of income you may gain access to during this period.
-You may also be paid less if you are only partially disabled (but still able to work), as opposed to being fully disabled.
+The amount you’ll be paid each month may also be affected by workers’ compensation payments, Centrelink benefits and other sources of income you could gain access to during this period.
+You may also be paid less if you have a partial disability and are still able to work part-time, as opposed to having a total disability.

 When will I be paid?